bristimaharjan/bristimaharjan/README.md

 ## ☕ Fun Little Things

 - 🌸 I find joy in **dancing**, **reading  books**, and **watching the rain** with a cozy blanket.
-- ✈️ I dream of traveling with my cousins once we’re older and free!
 - ⚖️ As a **Libra**, I believe in balance — even in code!
 ---